 - Had detailed reviews and cited external sources

-- Focused on ‘best of’ review format and not so much individual reviews
+- Focused on ‘best of’ review format and not so many individual reviews

-A good portion of their affiliate revenue comes from Amazon Associates program.
+A good portion of its affiliate revenue comes from the Amazon Associates program.
 This is speculation, but suspect they are the largest Amazon affiliate.

 Wirecutter’s reviews are some of the best out there.
 If you plan on writing any reviews in your niche, I suggest you look at their format and how can you improve upon it.